eltacodeldiablo/RiskofCatan/README.md

 ## Placing Starting Armies ##

 - For each starting settlement/city, after placing your road/ship you also place one army on an adjacent unoccupied hex.
-- If all nearby hexes are occupied, you may battle for the territory.
+- If all nearby hexes are occupied, you may battle for the territory (hex).
 - However, the army placed first is on defense.
 - After all settlements are placed, starting with the second player, all players take turns placing armies on unoccupied hexes, including the desert tile (but not water tiles) until all land tiles are occupied.
 - As per Risk rules, army placement follows a simple loop: 2nd player, 3rd player, 4th player, 1st player, 2nd player, etc.